DaniyilAurora/swans-cansat/Parachute.md

 There are different pieces of information we want to calculate in order to produce most efficient parachute for our project.

 Firstly, we want to calculate the area of parachute needed.
-Our desired speed of descent would be 1.8-2 metres per second (m/s).
+Our desired speed of descent is between 8 and 10 metres per second (m/s) as the minimum descent speed is 5 m/s and the maximum descent speed is 12 m/s due to safety reasons.
 To calculate the area needed for parachute will use the drag equation, which looks like this.

 $$D=\frac{1}{2}\rho V^2CA$$

 Where:
 - D = drag force (N)
 - ρ = air density (1.225 kg/m³)
-- V = descent velocity (2 metres per second)
+- V = descent velocity (9 metres per second)
-- C = drag coefficient (0.75-1.5)
+- C = drag coefficient (0.6-0.8)
 - A = area of parachute (m²)

 At steady speed drag equals to weight.